maciekgolx/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+The assingement is based on the song Dancin(Krono Remix), its been really influential and a good hype song in the recent years of my life.
+Ive split the project into 3 different visuals, The first one is a visual of 4 hearts, 4 boxes with spheres inside them rotating with angel wings in the middle of the screen and a circle signifying a halo.
+The 2nd visual is based on the idea of people telling you to do but you in the middle revolting against them and pushing back.
+The 3rd visual is based on a guitar and the subsequent notes coming out of it.
 # Instructions
+To operate the programme you simply open it up and can move to different visuals using 1, 2 or 3.
 # How it works
+Visual 1 is accessed by pressing 1
+Visual 2 is accessed by pressing 2
+Visual 3 is accessed by pressing 3
 # What I am most proud of in the assignment
+There is a lot that i am proud of in this project i feel that the spacing of different objects in Visual 1 is perfect as the spacing doesnt collide with anything and makes the screen feel full and exciting.
+Visual 2 i am proud of the rotations that i have done around the circle.
+Visual 3 i am proud of the guitar itself.
 # Markdown Tutorial

 This is *emphasis*